Bootstrap Motion Forecasting With Self-Consistent Constraints

 \subsection{Architecture}

-Currently, TPCN~\cite{ye2021tpcn} has gained it popularity in this task due to its flexibility for joint spatial-temporal learning compared with graph neural networks~\cite{liang2020learning,zeng2021lanercnn} and scalability to adopt more tricks from point cloud learning.
-Considering its inferiority in representing future uncertainty in a probability distribution due to its sparse manner, we extend the TPCN with two-stage framework through goal position prediction for more accurate waypoints prediction as our baseline.
-The whole network can be divided into two parts as shown in the Fig..
+Recently, TPCN~\cite{ye2021tpcn} has gained popularity in this task due to its flexibility for joint spatial-temporal learning and scalability to adopt more techniques from point cloud learning.
+Considering its limitation in representing future uncertainty, we extend TPCN in a two-stage manner through goal position prediction for more accurate waypoints prediction as our baseline.
+The pipeline is shown in Fig.~\ref{fig:network}.